courtois-neuromod/anat-processing-book/source/methods/methods.md

 - Nextflow and Docker for brain data analysis
 - SCT for spinal cord data analysis

-The repository containing the code and instructions to reproduce this analysis is available at: XXX
+The repository containing the code and instructions to reproduce this analysis is available at: https://github.com/courtois-neuromod/anat-processing.

 In brief, brain analysis consisted in:
 - co-registering MT0 and MT1 data,